hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/advertisement/facebook/scenarios/switch_account.md

 2. **Error Handling:**  Added `try...except` blocks to test how the function handles cases where the locator is not found or is invalid.
 This is *critical* for robust tests.
 The `assert True` in the `except` block  checks that no exceptions are raised or that they are handled correctly.

 3. **Hypothesis Integration (crucial for testing edge cases):** This example now includes a hypothesis-based test (`test_switch_account_hypothesis`).
 This approach dynamically generates a diverse set of test cases, significantly improving test coverage.
-You should adapt the `locator_input` strategy to better match the expected locator types.
+You should adapt the `locator_input` Startegy to better match the expected locator types.

 4. **Clearer Assertions:**  The assertions are made more explicit.
 Instead of just `assert True`, an assertion based on the expected outcome is used.